 For the best results, follow these simple instructions.

 Your brows may feel wet upon leaving the studio.
 It is important to gently pat the area with a clean tissue to absorb any excess lymph fluid that may seep out of the fresh hair strokes.
 Repeat every 20 minutes, or until they are no longer wet.
 Less lymph, less scabbing.

-Wash your brows gently with water, morning and night.
+Wash your brows gently with water morning and night.
 Pat to dry.
 After washing, apply a paper thin layer of the ointment provided.
-Ointment should be used sparingly, and only for the first couple of days.
+Do this for the first 3 days.
+After day 3, switch to washing once a day.
+The brows will be vulnerable during this time.
+It's important to touch them as little as possible to avoid knocking the scabs off prematurely.
+Ointment should be used sparingly, and only for the first 5 days.

 Brows should be kept out of the sun throughout the healing process.

 Avoid getting any cosmetics, serums, or skincare on the brow area for the first 10-14 days, or until the brow area is no longer flaky.

 Sweating can have a severe impact on pigment retention.
 Please abstain from any activity that will make you sweat.
 Working out, Hot baths, saunas, etc should be avoided for the first week

 What To Expect

 Day 2-5 of your new brows can be....shocking